-During 2023, four Regulation 31(4) Notices were ongoing:
+During 2024, three Regulation 31(4) Notices were ongoing

-- Regulation 31(4) Notice 2020/001 required NI Water to install and have operational, a treatment system at Derg WTW that is effective in the removal or reduction of MCPA to achieve a final water result that meets the maximum regulatory limit of MCPA of 0.10 μg/l by 31 March 2022.
-This was amended on 9 February 2022 to provide an additional 12 months to complete the required treatment upgrade, by 31 March 2023.
-DWI issued a Revocation Notice on 22 January 2024 following evidence provided by NI Water that demonstrated that the new treatment process met the requirements of the Notice. - Regulation 31(4) Notice 2020/002 requires NI Water to install and have operational, a treatment system at Ballinrees WTW that is effective in the removal or reduction of MCPA to achieve a final water result that meets the maximum regulatory limit of MCPA of 0.10 μ g/l by 22 December 2023.
-This was issued on 17 December 2020.
-This was amended on 18 December 2023 to provide an additional 12 months to complete the required treatment upgrade by 20 December 2024. - Regulation 31(4) Notice 2020/003 requires NI Water to install and have operational, a treatment system at Ballinrees WTW that is proven to be effective in the treatment of taste and odour parameters to achieve a final water and consumer tap result that is acceptable to the consumer and there is no abnormal change by 22 December 2023.
-This was issued on 17 December 2020.
-This was amended on 18 December 2023 to provide an additional 12 months to complete the required treatment upgrade by 20 December 2024. - Regulation 31(4) Notice 2021/001 requires NI Water to install and have operational, a treatment system at Drumaroad WTW that is proven to be effective in the removal or reduction of Aluminium to achieve a final water result that meets the maximum regulatory limit of Aluminium of 200 μg/l by 30 April 2025.
-This was issued on 8 July 2021.
+- Regulation 31(4) Notice 2023/001 requires

+NI Water to install and have operational,

+a treatment system at Ballinrees WTW that

+is effective in the removal or reduction of

+MCPA to achieve a final water result that

+meets the maximum regulatory limit of

+MCPA of 0.10 μg/l by 20 December 2024.

+This was issued on 18 December 2023.

+NI Water have provided evidence to

+demonstrate that the new treatment

+process meets the requirements of the

+Notice to DWI for review.

+- Regulation 31(4) Notice 2023/002 requires

+NI Water to install and have operational,

+a treatment system at Ballinrees WTW that

+is proven to be effective in the treatment

+of taste and odour parameters to achieve

+a final water and consumer tap result that

+is acceptable to the consumer and there

+is no abnormal change by 20 December

+2024.
+This was issued on 18 December

+2023.
+NI Water have provided evidence

+to demonstrate that the new treatment

+process meets the requirements of the

+Notice to DWI for review.

+- Regulation 31(4) Notice 2021/001 requires

+NI Water to install and have operational,

+a treatment system at Drumaroad WTW

+that is proven to be effective in the removal

+or reduction of Aluminium to achieve a

+final water result that meets the maximum

+regulatory limit of Aluminium of 200 μg/l

+by 30 April 2025.
+This was issued on 8 July

+2021.
+This Notice was amended on 27 May

+2025 to provide an additional 5 months to

+complete the required treatment upgrade

+by 30 September 2025.